data42lana/end-to-end-cv-mlops-project/docs/model-card.md

 This model card provides general information about a model used in this project, its architecture, inputs and outputs, how it was trained, evaluated, etc.
 ## Model Description
 ### Model Summary
-The model detects house sparrows in photos and is a fine-tuned pre-trained [TorchVision's (PyTorch) implementation](https://pytorch.org/vision/main/models/generated/torchvision.models.detection.fasterrcnn_mobilenet_v3_large_fpn.html#torchvision.models.detection.fasterrcnn_mobilenet_v3_large_fpn) of a high resolution [Faster R-CNN](https://arxiv.org/abs/1506.01497) model with a [MobileNetV3-Large](https://arxiv.org/abs/1905.02244) [FPN](https://arxiv.org/abs/1612.03144v2) backbone modified to predict 2 classes (house sparrows and background).
+The model detects house sparrows in photos and is a fine-tuned pre-trained [TorchVision's (PyTorch) implementation](https://pytorch.org/vision/main/models/generated/torchvision.models.detection.fasterrcnn_mobilenet_v3_large_fpn.html#torchvision.models.detection.fasterrcnn_mobilenet_v3_large_fpn) of the high resolution [Faster R-CNN](https://arxiv.org/abs/1506.01497) model with the [MobileNetV3-Large](https://arxiv.org/abs/1905.02244) [FPN](https://arxiv.org/abs/1612.03144v2) backbone modified to predict two classes (house sparrows and the background).

 ### Model Details
-A model head was modified for 2 output classes, including background.
-The model has two different inputs and outputs depending on a mode it is in: training (in the training mode) and inference (in the evaluation mode). *Details about the inputs and outputs for this section was taken from [`torchvision.models.detection.fasterrcnn_resnet50_fpn`](https://pytorch.org/vision/main/models/generated/torchvision.models.detection.fasterrcnn_resnet50_fpn.html#torchvision.models.detection.fasterrcnn_resnet50_fpn).*
+A model head was modified for two output classes, including the background.
+The model has two different inputs and outputs depending on a mode it is in: training (in the training mode) and inference (in the evaluation mode). *Details about the inputs and outputs for this section were taken from [`torchvision.models.detection.fasterrcnn_resnet50_fpn`](https://pytorch.org/vision/main/models/generated/torchvision.models.detection.fasterrcnn_resnet50_fpn.html#torchvision.models.detection.fasterrcnn_resnet50_fpn).*

 **Type:** Convolutional Neural Network